nerc-project/nerc-docs/docs/get-started/best-practices/best-practices-for-my-institution.md

 ## Institutions with the Best Practices outlines

-The following institutions using our services have already guidelines for best practices:
+The following institutions using our services have already provided guidelines for best practices:

 1. [Harvard University](best-practices-for-harvard.md)